backstage/backstage/.changeset/fluffy-donuts-end.md

 '@backstage/plugin-scaffolder-backend': minor
 ---

-Migrate plugin to use the new auth services.
-**BREAKING**: Add a required service discovery to the router options and remove the optional identity from it.
-Also change the permissions type to be `PermissionsService`.
+Migrate plugin to use the new auth services, add an optional service discovery to the router options and change the permissions type to be `PermissionsService`.